- To ensure that the provision commissioned is of a high standard

-Before we agree to use an offsite provision we visit the provision and see what they have to offer and what they can offer the pupils that attend Oakfield School.
+Before we agree to use an off-site provision we visit the provision and see what they have to offer and what they can offer the pupils that attend Oakfield School.
 We then ask for an outline of the course, copies of risk assessment, insurance details, DSB numbers, copies of safeguarding certificates and a completed SLA’s.
-Once the decision has been made for a student to attend the provision, we obtain parental permission and then take the students for a taster day or look around.
+Once the decision has been made for a pupil to attend the provision, we obtain parental permission and then take the pupils for a taster day or look around.

 - The school will use DfE publication Alternative Provision: Statutory Guidance for Local Authority’s (January 2013) as a basis for making arrangements for alternative provision.

 - Parent/carer will be fully involved in the process and any decisions taken.

-- Students who are referred to alternative provision will remain on roll with Oakfield School and the School funds their place in alternative provision.
-The school remains ultimately responsible for the student, and the offer of alternative provision shows a commitment by the school to an inclusive approach to the student’s education.
+- Pupils who are referred to alternative provision will remain on roll with Oakfield School and the school funds their place in alternative provision.
+The school remains ultimately responsible for the pupil, and the offer of alternative provision shows a commitment by the school to an inclusive approach to the pupil’s education.

 - Oakfield School will set up a meeting involving all relevant parties, including parents/carers and others as appropriate.

-Our Head of Curriculum, Health & Safety Officer and Safeguarding Lead will also visit the placements termly to ensure the work is age/ability appropriate and to ensure that providers are fulfilling their obligation to provide the highest level of education and support to all students involved.
+Our Head of Curriculum, Health & Safety Officer and Safeguarding Lead will also visit the placements termly to ensure the work is age/ability appropriate and to ensure that providers are fulfilling their obligation to provide the highest level of education and support to all pupils involved.

-The majority of students are fully engaged in the main school setting, accessing a full range of subjects with the goal of achieving GCSE qualifications or equivalents.
+The majority of pupils are fully engaged in the main school setting, accessing a full range of subjects with the goal of achieving GCSE qualifications or equivalents.